-Students must complete all required college admission background checks and heath screen sat Hocking College Police Department (HCPD) and the Hawk's Center for Wellbeing.
-If a student chooses to utilize a service other than the HCPD or the Hawk's Center for Wellbeing or if the student is required to repeat a required background check or health screen, the student is responsible for 100% of the cost and the repeated tests are not part of All-Inclusive Pricing.
+Students must complete all required college admission background checks and heath screens at Hocking College Police Department (HCPD) and the Hawk's Center for Wellbeing.
+If a student chooses to utilize a service other than the HCPD or the Hawk's Center for Wellbeing or if the student is required to

-The department requiring the background check and/or health screen will provide the student with a Department Order Checklist (DOC) outlining all required background checks and/or health screens, timeline for completing all required tests, hours of operation and location of HCPD and the Hawk's Center for Wellbeing.
+The department requiring the background check and/or health screen will provide the student with a Department Order Checklist (DOC) outlining all required background checks and/or health screens, timeline for completing all required tests, hours of operation and location of HCPD and the the Hawk's Center for Wellbeing.